-- 5. Accreditation.
+5. Accreditation.
 Funds may be used to prepare for laboratory accreditation by the ASCLD/LAB, FQS, NAME, the American Association for Laboratory Accreditation (A2LA), International Association of Coroners & Medical Examiners (IAC&ME) or other, appropriate, accrediting bodies.
 Funds also may be used for application and maintenance fees charged by appropriate accrediting bodies.
-An applicant that proposes to use any portion of the grant amount to fund a forensic science laboratory system that is not accredited (as set out in the Coverdell law) will be required to use (or, as applicable, must require any unaccredited subrecipient forensic science laboratory system to use) a portion of the grant amount for accreditation purposes.
-Coverdell awardees must use grant funds to prepare and apply for accreditation of any FY 2017 Coverdell grant-funded unaccredited forensic laboratory system not more than two (2) years after the FY 2017 Coverdell award date. - 6.
-Education, training, and certification.
-Funds may be used for appropriate internal and external training of staff that are involved directly and substantially in providing forensic science or medical examiner/coroner's office services.
-In appropriate cases, funds also may be used for fees charged by appropriate certifying bodies for certification of staff in specific forensic discipline areas.
-All education, training, and certification activities must be designed to improve the quality and/or timeliness of forensic science or medical examiner/coroner's office services.
-The grant application should demonstrate that the proposed training or certification is directly related to the job position and duties of the individual(s) receiving the training or seeking certification.
+An applicant that proposes to use any portion of the grant amount to fund a forensic science laboratory system, including any laboratory operated by a unit of local government within the State, that is not accredited (as set out in the Coverdell law) will be required to use (or, as applicable, must require any unaccredited subrecipient forensic science laboratory system to use) a portion of the grant amount for accreditation purposes.
+Coverdell awardees must use grant funds to prepare and apply for accreditation of any FY 2018 Coverdell grant-funded unaccredited forensic laboratory system, including any laboratory operated by a unit of local government within the State, not more than two (2) years after the FY 2018 Coverdell award date.